-From Keisei Ueno Station, take Keisei Honsen Line (Travel time 70 min.) and get off at Keisei Narita station.
-Take an one-min walk to get to JR Narita Station.
+From Keisei Ueno Station, take the Keisei Honsen train (Travel time 70 min.) and get off at Keisei Narita station.
+Take a one-min walk to JR Narita Station about 50m away.

-From JR Narita Station, take a train on the JR Narita-sen Line JR成田線 and get off at Sawara station 佐原駅 (Travel time: Approx.30 min.).
+From JR Narita Station, take a train on the JR Narita-sen Line JR成田線 and get off at Sawara station 佐原駅 (Travel time: About 30 min.).

 A 10-min walk from Sawara station to the old district.

-* JR Narita-sen is a single-track line and it runs only every one hours or so.
+* JR Narita-sen is a single-track line, and the train runs only every one hour or so.

 * There are two JR Narita-sen lines.
-Be sure to take a JR Narita-sen line bound for Matsugishi stn (松岸駅）. or Chofu station.（銚子駅)
+Be sure to take a JR Narita-sen line bound for Matsugishi sta. (松岸駅）. or Chofu station.（銚子駅)

-* From JR Tokyo Staion (Yaesu Exit), express bus services to Sawara are also available.
+* From JR Tokyo Station (Yaesu Exit), express bus services to Sawara are also available.